masonfmatthews/rails_assignments/assignments/voting_api/README.md

 * votes to be unique for a voter and a race, not just one vote per voter
 * votes index page to show number of votes per candidate grouped by race.

+## Nightmare Mode

+Instead of using Basic Auth or Token Auth, use OAuth.

 ## Notes